Korean National Youth Association: Backgrounds

-Lee Beom-seok found it most urgent to organize and train young people as the rebel forces of the new country that was liberated from Japanese colonial rule, and created the "congress" with the support of the U.S. military government.
+Lee Beom-seok considered it a priority to organize and train young people to serve as a foundational force for the newly liberated nation.
+With the support of the U.S. military government, he established the "congress" to achieve this goal.

-In 1946, the U.S. military secretly provided about $5 million in U.S. military equipment and dispatched a U.S. colonel to assist in the formation of the Jokcheong region as a training consultant, thinking that it was necessary to use the youth organization.
+In 1946, the U.S. military secretly provided approximately $5 million in equipment and dispatched a colonel to serve as a training consultant for the formation of the Jokcheong, viewing the youth organization as a necessary asset.

-To get rid of the problem, the funds came from the Douglas MacArthur Command in Tokyo, Japan, not from the military government.
-McArthur's command provided everything from vehicle support to uniforms.
-The Ahn Ho-sang provided the rationale for the weasel.
+The funds for the organization were provided by the Douglas MacArthur Command in Tokyo, rather than directly from the U.S. military government in Korea.
+MacArthur's command supplied equipment, including vehicles and uniforms.
+The philosopher Ahn Ho-sang provided the ideological rationale for the organization.

-The Jokcheong had formed a board of directors with Kim Hwal-ran, Baek Nak-jun, Choi Gyu-dong, and Hyun Sang-yoon, and established a center headquarters for the Jokcheong branch in the former Japanese Army Hospital building in Suwon, Gyeonggi Province.
-About 70,000 people were secretly trained at the Suwon training center to avoid Soviet protests.
-The purpose of education was to become an army in the future.
-Many of these individuals were incorporated into the armed forces.
+The Jokcheong established a board of directors that included Kim Hwal-ran, Baek Nak-jun, Choi Gyu-dong, and Hyun Sang-yoon.
+The organization set up its central headquarters in the former Japanese Army Hospital building in Suwon, Gyeonggi Province.
+According to reports, approximately 70,000 individuals received secret training at the Suwon center, which was conducted discreetly to avoid Soviet protests.
+The training was reportedly intended to prepare participants for future military service, and many of those trained were later incorporated into the armed forces.

-The Jokcheong was founded on Oct.
-9, 1946, but the number increased to 300,000 in November 1947, 1.15 million in August 1948 and 1.2 million in the fall of 1948.
-In April 1947, when Chi Ch'ŏngch'ŏn, commander of the Korean Liberation Army, returned to Korea and formed the Daedong Youth Corps, he also asked for the merge, but Lee refused to join and entered into a rivalry with the Daedong Youth Corps.
+Membership in the Jokcheong grew from its founding on October 9, 1946, to 300,000 by November 1947, 1.15 million by August 1948, and 1.2 million by the fall of 1948.
+In April 1947, when Chi Ch'ŏngch'ŏn, commander of the Korean Liberation Army, returned to Korea and formed the Daedong Youth Corps, he proposed a merger between the two organizations.
+However, Lee Beom-seok declined the offer, and the Jokcheong subsequently entered into a rivalry with the Daedong Youth Corps.

-Critics said that Jokcheong is a nationalistic and extremely totalitarian idea.
+Some scholars and commentators have characterized the Jokcheong as nationalistic and totalitarian in nature.

-In the general elections of the Constitutional Council of Korea on May 10, 1948, six people were elected on behalf of the Jokcheong government, and later became powerful enough to form a floor negotiation group.
-However, the consolidation of youth groups was promoted by Rhee's order to unify all youth organizations from November 1948, and Jokcheong was eventually absorbed by the Great Korean Young Adults Association in 1949 after resistance.
+In the general elections of the Constitutional Council of Korea on May 10, 1948, six members affiliated with the Jokcheong were elected, and they later formed a floor negotiation group in the National Assembly.
+However, in November 1948, President Rhee ordered the consolidation of all youth organizations.
+After initial resistance, the Jokcheong was eventually absorbed into the Great Korean Young Adults Association in 1949.

-As Lee Beom-seok resisted such a step-by-step proposal to join Rhee's order in the process of absorption with the Great Korean Young Adults Association, Rhee issued a statement on January 5, 1949, and officially called for the dissolution of the Jokcheong Office.
-On January 20, 1949, the Jokcheong was officially disbanded and Lee Beom-seok was dismissed as defense minister.
+Lee Beom-seok resisted the step-by-step integration of the Jokcheong into the Great Korean Young Adults Association as ordered by Rhee.
+In response, Rhee issued a statement on January 5, 1949, officially calling for the dissolution of the Jokcheong.
+On January 20, 1949, the organization was formally disbanded, and Lee Beom-seok was dismissed as defense minister.

-However, even after the disbandment, the former members of Jokcheong formed a force called the "family Cheonggye" to play a central role in the process of creating a Liberal party, but in December 1953, Lee Beom-seok and his followers were expelled from the Liberal Party.
+Following the disbandment, former members of the Jokcheong continued to operate as the "Jokcheong faction" (족청계) and played a central role in the establishment of the Liberal Party.
+However, in December 1953, Lee Beom-seok and his followers were expelled from the party.